 By studying links between exposure to anesthesia and cognitive decline in older adults, Dr. Sprung aims to improve postoperative outcomes and expand the knowledge that can help decision-making for patients and their families facing surgical anesthesia.

-Led by principal investigator Juraj Sprung, M.D., Ph.D., the Anesthesia Outcomes Laboratory at Mayo Clinic studies factors that affect perioperative outcomes, especially in patients at higher risk of complications or those with medical conditions that can lead to adverse outcomes.
+Led by principal investigator Juraj Sprung, M.D., Ph.D., the Anesthesia Outcomes Laboratory at Mayo Clinic studies postoperative outcomes in patients considered to be at higher risk of developing anesthesia-associated complications.

 About Dr. Sprung

-Dr. Sprung is an anesthesiologist at Mayo Clinic in Rochester, Minnesota, and a professor of anesthesiology in the Mayo Clinic College of Medicine and Science.
-Dr. Sprung studies rare medical conditions and perioperative outcomes in order to identify modifiable factors and thus reduce the number of perioperative complications.
+Dr. Sprung is an anesthesiologist at Mayo Clinic in Rochester, Minnesota, and a professor of anesthesiology at Mayo Clinic College of Medicine and Science.
+Dr. Sprung studies perioperative outcomes in order to identify modifiable risk factors and improve outcomes.